Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise2.md

     'interfaces' :['ethernet1/1','ethernet1/3']
 }
 ```
-3. Proceed by creating a file named 'configure_ospf_ny.py' and add the following configuration:
+3. Proceed by creating a file named `configure_ospf_ny.py` and add the following configuration:

-Description: This script configures OSPF on all devices in the network.
+`Description`: This script configures OSPF on all devices in the network.
 Below is a brief description of each function defined in the code.

-check_ssh_connectivity: This function checks the connectivity status to all devices before configuring OSPF.
+`check_ssh_connectivity`: This function checks the connectivity status to all devices before configuring OSPF.

-apply_ospf_config_cisco: This function utilizes the netmiko library to configure OSPF on Cisco NX-OS devices.
+`apply_ospf_config_cisco`: This function utilizes the netmiko library to configure OSPF on Cisco NX-OS devices.

-apply_ospf_config_juniper: This function uses the netmiko library to configure OSPF on Juniper devices.
+`apply_ospf_config_juniper`: This function uses the netmiko library to configure OSPF on Juniper devices.

-generate_palo_alto_api_key: This function connects to the Palo Alto device and generates the API token for the REST API.
+`generate_palo_alto_api_key`: This function connects to the Palo Alto device and generates the API token for the REST API.

-modify_virtual_router: This function modifies the virtual router in Palo Alto and enables OSPF.
+`modify_virtual_router`: This function modifies the virtual router in Palo Alto and enables OSPF.

-commit_configuration: This function safely commits the Palo Alto configuration.
+`commit_configuration`: This function safely commits the Palo Alto configuration.

 ```python
 import requests